 Club Attraction: Gold Bars

-If the view alone isn’t enough to get you to Legacy Club, perhaps standing next to a thousand ounces of gold will!
-The rooftop bar has one of the coolest attractions in Las Vegas.
-It houses a case of 500 2 ounce gold bars – and get this – there’s a ticker.
+If the panoramic view isn’t enough to get you to Legacy Club, perhaps standing next to a thousand ounces of gold will!
+The rooftop bar has one of the coolest attractions in town.
+It houses a case of 500 2-ounce gold bars – and get this – there’s a ticker.

 That’s right.
 You can monitor the value of the gold all day and all night.
 And each time the price fluctuates, the ticker reflects the current value.
 There’s even a time and date stamp on it, making it a perfect photo spot.
-So you can keep coming back to the Legacy Club to see how the price changes.
+So you can keep coming back to see how the price changes.

 Legacy Club is at the Circa Resort & Casino in downtown Las Vegas.
 The address is 8 E Fremont St, Las Vegas, NV 89101.